cmastel/barchart/README.md

 ## Notes to Reviewers
 * I've gotten a decent ways along this stretch project, but am not able to do anymore before my Lighthouse Labs cohort starts on October 14.
-Therefore, please consider this submission as incomplete, but I'm interested in any feedback.
+Therefore, please consider this submission as incomplete.
-* For the github history, I tried creating a fork with files in a different folder (rewrite1), but there is now an issue between what is on github and my local git repository.
-In the github repository, you can ignore the rewrite1 folder as all other files (barchart.html, main.js, assets/stylesheets/main.css) are up-to-date.
 * Any feedback is appreciated.
 Going through this exercise I have definitely learned a better way to approach it from the start that would likely result in a better end-product and cleaner code.